Here's how to meal plan in 5 easy steps – my simple system eliminates decision fatigue. Plus, download my free weekly meal plan template!

 A meal plan is much simpler to put together than you think, and it doesn't have to take a long time!
 The truth is that most people are doing it backwards, creating unnecessary stress and decision fatigue that then makes meal planning feel like a dreaded chore.

-In this blog post, I'll be giving you a simple 5-step system to follow so meal planning will only take 15 minutes each week.
+In this blog post, I'll be giving you a simple 5-step system to follow so meal planning will only take 15 minutes each week (my grocery list method takes only 5 minutes so check that out as well!).
 The goal is to give you the structure you need to get started, so whether you are a beginner or have been meal planning for some time, you will definitely learn a more efficient routine that will also help you reduce food waste.

 Did I mention the money (and time!) you'll save by having a solid plan?